Programs of Study

 Subject to the recommendation of the supervisory committee and the approval of the Graduate Studies Committee one of the elective courses from the departmental course offerings can be replaced by an equivalent 3-credit hours course offered in another department.

 Every candidate shall complete at least two courses in the area of specialization.
-Candidates not holding a degree for a Memorial University Masters programme in mathematics or statistics usually will be asked to successfully complete the course requirements appropriate Masters programme during the first year of their programme.
 At any time during the completion of the programme any candidate may be required to take additional courses at the discretion of the supervisory committee.

 Every candidate shall also complete a Comprehensive Exam, consisting of two parts: